tbarker/5X-Crypto-Security-Guide/README.md

 3. Include your **Static** passphrase in a Letter of Instruction for your Power of Attorney.
 4. Mark the iOS device as **Home**, and the Android Tablet as Office. **Use** them only with their associated location's hardware wallet from now.
 5. Set-up Keystone wallet using **Personal** passphrase.
-6. Epoxy a keychain with the small toy and Airtag to the Keystone.
+6. Epoxy a keyring chain with the small toy and Airtag to the Keystone.
 7. Use the Keystone Dice Mode and **Static** passphrase to set up one more wallet, called **Guardian** A. (Keystone allows for up to 3 independent wallets.)
 8. Use [Keystone Dice Mode](https://guide.keyst.one/docs/dice-roll) and the **Static** passphrase, to make a wallet called **Guardian** B and restore that as your third Keystone Wallet.
 9. Set up Trezor as your **Office** wallet.